MrGunflame/DynamicTournament/docs/v3/README.md

 ## Authentication

-Authentication for write-endpoints is provided via a [JWT](https://jwt.io) the `Authorization` header.
+Authentication for write-endpoints is provided via a [JWT](https://jwt.io) in the `Authorization` header.
 If the header is missing for a request a `401` error is returned.

 ## Request Headers